shtukas/gaia/README.md

 # Gaia

-Gaia is a spin-off/re-implementation of [Nyx](https://github.com/shutkas/Nyx-Ruby) where the regular file system is the repository.
+Gaia is a spin-off/re-implementation of [Nyx](https://github.com/shutkas/Nyx-Ruby) in Haskell where the regular file system is the repository.

 # Todo
 - Allow users to specify the location of their Xcache repository.
 (Currently hardcoded to use the existing one on Pascal's computer.)